-- 4.1 Communications-Pension actuarial communications should contain the following disclosures: - 4.1.1 Economic Assumptions-The actuary should describe each economic assumption used in the measurement, including whether the assumption represents an estimate of future experience, the actuary's observation of the estimates inherent in financial market data, or a combination thereof.
-Sufficient detail should be shown to assess the level and pattern of each assumption.
+- 4.1 Communications-Any actuarial report prepared to communicate the results of work subject to this standard should contain the following disclosures with respect to economic assumptions: - 4.1.1 Assumptions Used-The actuary should describe each significant economic assumption used in the measurement and whether the assumption represents an estimate of future experience, the actuary's observation of the estimates inherent in market data, or a combination thereof.
+Sufficient detail should be shown to permit another qualified actuary to assess the level and pattern of each assumption.

-Depending on a particular measurement's circumstances, the actuary may give information about specific interrelationships among the assumptions (for example, investment return: 8% per year, net of investment expenses and including inflation at 3%).
-The description should also include a disclosure of any explicit adjustment made in accordance with section 3.5.1. for adverse deviation or for valuing plan provisions that are difficult to measure as discussed in section 3.5.3 of ASOP No. 4.
+Depending on a particular measurement's circumstances, the actuary may give information about specific interrelationships among the assumptions (for example, investment return: x% per year, net of investment expenses and including inflation at y%).
+The description should also include a disclosure of any explicit adjustment made in accordance with section 3.5.1 for adverse deviation or plan provisions that are difficult to measure as discussed in ASOP No. 4.